 On this particular trek I rode out to the island on the mail-boat, intending to hike the cliffs trail.
 It was an easy hike to the other side of the island.
 I rounded the first curve and the view of the cliffs opened up in front of me.
 I saw no need to hike further!
 I ate my cheese and crackers and fruit lunch, and then set about sketching the cliffs.

 I was completely absorbed for a long time.
 I had even lost awareness of how hard the rocky ledge was that I was sitting on.
-All of a sudden I was attacked, literally, by a very territorial American Kestrel, who dove at my head repeatedly, screaming threats of massacre.
-At first I was amused and awed by the small falcon, but after one fairly close call, it dawned on me that I might want to keep my scalp, so I raised my arms, and stood up, and he flew up to the top of a nearby tree.
+All of a sudden I was attacked, literally, by a very territorial American Kestrel, who dove at my head repeatedly, screaming at me the whole time.
+At first I was amused and awed by the small falcon, but after one fairly close call, it dawned on me that I might want to keep my scalp, so I stood up and raised my arms, and he flew up to the top of a nearby tree.

 Shortly after that, he flew away the length of the cliffs and disappeared.
 I guess he just wanted to make sure I understood that this was his territory.
 Several hikers walked past me over the next hour or so, and I asked them if they had seen him, but none had.
-I was left a little unsettled by the experience, to have incurred such wrath while I was innocently sitting and painting.
-Usually when painting plein air I feel like I blend in and become an invisible part of nature.
-This time I wonder if I had shape-shifted into another kestrel — clearly I posed some kind of threat to this little guy.
+I was left a little unsettled by the experience, to have caused such drama just by sitting there.
+Usually when painting plein air, critters come either ignore me or they come right up to me.
+I must have posed some kind of threat.
+It certainly made for an unforgettable experience!